Gantrock/FunProjects/klingonToEnglish/readme.txt

-A readme for the NGram test class for Java
+A readme for the KlingonToEnglish class for Java

 Created Summer 2017 for Intro to NLP